jjmcnelis/ornldaac_icartt_to_netcdf/README.md

     ICARTT_VARIABLES: icartt_variables/
 ```

+**Execute**

 Then pass the configuration file as the only argument to the `ornldaac_icartt_to_netcdf` module (to [`ornldaac_icartt_to_netcdf/__main__.py`](ornldaac_icartt_to_netcdf/__main__.py)):

 ```python
 python -m ornldaac_icartt_to_netcdf [CONFIG].yml
 ```

 As long as you have place the ICARTTs in an accessible folder and the full path is given in the `CONFIG.yml` file, everything should be good.
-I will refine this soon.
+I will revise this soon.

 **to do**